Cam-4587/TechTalk/README.md

 + The about us page gives a small paragraph of text that acts that introduces the user to the website and what the website is about located next to an image.

-+ if the user is not signed up up then a sign up button will appear redirecting the user to the sign up page.
++ if the user is not signed up then a sign up button will appear redirecting the user to the sign up page.

     <br>